ORSERDU logo

 Monitor lipid profile prior to starting and periodically while taking ORSERDU1

-ALT, alanine aminotransferase; AST, aspartate aminotransferase; ECG, electrocardiogram; ER+, estrogen receptor-positive; ESR1, estrogen receptor 1; ET, endocrine therapy; HER2-, human epidermal growth factor receptor 2-negative; mBC, metastatic breast cancer; PI, prescribing information; QTcF, QT interval corrected by Fridericia’s formula; SOC, standard of care.
+AI, aromatase inhibitor; ALT, alanine aminotransferase; AST, aspartate aminotransferase; ECG, electrocardiogram; PI, prescribing information; QTcF, QT interval corrected by Fridericia’s formula.

 IMPORTANT SAFETY INFORMATION